-Getting your Android app into the hands of the international audience requires a deep understanding of three areas: formal, technical and operational.
-After this 7 minute read you won’t have to keep half the world waiting on your app to arrive in local app stores, unlike Niantic did with its PokemonGo launch.
+Getting your Android app into the hands of an international audience requires a deep understanding of three areas: formal, technical and operational.
+After this 7-minute read you won’t have to keep half the world waiting for your app to arrive in local app stores like Niantic had to with its PokemonGo launch.

 The basic architecture of content is stored in .xml files.

-Android content models are stored in .xml format, in what are called string files.
-Each language has one by default.
-Users who change the language of your app are making it call for a specific .xml that loads the content inside the mobile platform’s WebView.
+Android content models are stored in a .xml format, in something called ‘string files’.
+Each language has by default, one of these.
+Users who change the language of an app essentially send a request for a specific .xml that loads the content inside the mobile platform’s WebView.
 Think of the WebView as of the app running in full screen to get the gist of it.

 Developers can create or edit these .xml files though convenient localization string loading macros provided by Android’s Software Development Kit.
 It’s safe that way, as content editing does not touch the app’s code.

-These .xml files are on the master server and need to be distributed to all instances of your app, to every mobile device, during every update.
+These .xml files are hosted on the master server and need to be distributed to all copies of an app, to every mobile device, during every update.
 This distribution can be managed and versioned effectively through the use of systems like GitHub or Bitbucket, but for now, just remember that this option is on the table.
-We’ll get back to this.
+We’ll get back to this later.

 Transporting Android .xml files from your master server to a translation provider can be automated.

-Think of this as of encapsulation that solves a huge problem – no more non-developers poking around in your code repositories to make edits on content, that mess everything up.
+Think of this as an encapsulation that solves a huge problem – no more non-developers poking around in your code repositories to make edits to content and messing everything up.

-Without using a l10n methodology or 3rd party provider you will have to rely on manual labour to get the .xml back and forth, hope that your marketing or product people can „read code” and actually use a text editor other than Word 97’; or you could risk giving them repository access and training them with GitHub…or…read on
+Without using an l10n methodology or third-party provider, you will have to rely on manual labor to get the .xml back and forth, all the while hoping that your marketing or product people can “read code” and actually use a text editor other than Word 97’; – or alternatively, you could risk giving them repository access and training them with GitHub…or…read on.

-Before I explain how this will technically work I’ll tell you why translation for apps, translation of saas, startups, software in general, is such a pain in the…code.
+Before I explain how this works.
+I’ll tell you why translation for apps, translation of SaaS, startups, and software in general, is such a pain in the…code.

 – Word lengths that may mess up the UI.